LimJY03/W3ArtificialIntelligence/TFJSvis Example/README.md

 ## ML Using TFJS Example

-In this example, we will create a simple
+In this example, we will create a simple ML model to make predictions.

 ## `tfjs-vis` Library